 East Palo Alto is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
 With a population of 29,662 people and four constituent neighborhoods, East Palo Alto is the 257th largest community in California.

-East Palo Alto is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, East Palo Alto is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, East Palo Alto is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in East Palo Alto who work in maintenance occupations (16.46%), office and administrative support (11.07%), and food service (10.64%).
+There are especially a lot of people living in East Palo Alto who work in maintenance occupations (17.08%), food service (11.31%), and office and administrative support (11.05%).

 East Palo Alto is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of adults in East Palo Alto with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.95% of adults in East Palo Alto have a bachelor's degree or advanced degree.
+The citizens of East Palo Alto are slightly less educated than the national average of 21.84% for the average city or town: 16.66% of adults in East Palo Alto have a bachelor's degree or advanced degree

 East Palo Alto is an extremely ethnically-diverse city.
 The people who call East Palo Alto home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in East Palo Alto, accounting for 61.98% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of East Palo Alto residents report their race to be White, followed by Black or African-American.
+People of Hispanic or Latino origin are the most prevalent group in East Palo Alto, accounting for 65.14% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of East Palo Alto residents report their race to be Black or African-American, followed by Native Hawaiian.
 Important ancestries of people in East Palo Alto include Irish, English, Italian, and French .

 The most common language spoken in East Palo Alto is Spanish.
 Other important languages spoken here include English and Pacific Island languages.